…or maybe just TEA ARE ASS EIGHTY FTW!!!one!!eleven!

 I’ve used a 3mm bolt with 3 nuts to hold the card in place

-Below, a workbench with this setup … a bit blurry pic sorry 🙁
+Below, is a workbench with this setup … a bit blurry pic sorry 🙁

 The idea was quite ok but the problem was that it simply didn’t work.
 5.25″ floppies ‘burned’ that way, just didn’t work on the real HW – TRS-80 4P 🙁